Grytviken

 The beaches at Cooper Bay are thick with fur seals and elephant seals throughout the summer months.

-This voyage stands out by visiting the Antarctic Peninsula first and keeping the wonders of South Georgia for the second half.
-Plus you’ll be travelling on board one of the most exciting new Polar ships with spacious cabins, state-of-the-art technology…
+This voyage takes in the wildlife-rich wonders of South Georgia and the Falklands, as well as the dramatic landscapes of the Antarctic Peninsula.
+You’ll travel on board one of the most exciting new polar ships with spacious cabins, state-of-the-art technology…

-With a good choice of departure dates through the season across four medium-sized ships, this 19-23 day trip stands out for its value for money and the broad range of cabin categories available, including Quads, which are…
+With a good choice of departure dates through the season across three medium-sized ships, this 19-22 day trip stands out for its value for money and the broad range of cabin categories available, including Quads, which are…

 This unique express trip saves time by flying to Antarctica, cutting out 2 sailing days and skipping the Falklands.
 Maximising your time amid the spectacular wildlife and scenery of Antarctica and South Georgia is the focus of this voyage.
 The…

-An epic 23-day voyage which packs in an astonishing 7 days in Antarctica, 4 days in wildlife-rich South Georgia and the Polar Circle at 66 degrees south.
+An epic 23-day voyage which packs in an astonishing 7 days in Antarctica, 4 days in wildlife-rich South Georgia and the Antarctic Circle at 66 degrees south.
 It's very rare to find a trip combining all three places.
 Limited departure…

 All visits to Cooper Bay must be made in accordance with the site visitor management plan produced for the site by the Government of South Georgia and the South Sandwich Islands.